-Because we are used to men balding, it is hard for us to adapt to the idea of men getting their hair back, especially in a quick turnaround.
-And if it did, it would shock us.
+Because we are used to men balding, we need help to adapt to the idea of men getting their hair back, especially in a quick turnaround.
+And if it did reappear overnight, it would shock us.

 Why Man Weaves?